Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: Monte Carlo simulations

 The simulation proceeded in iterations, one of which is described in a process chart in Figure~\ref{fig_MCscheme}.
 Essentially, a growth site was first selected, its neighborhood analyzed and then it was decided whether either some neighbor value would be inserted to the growth site (the \textit{growth} branch in the scheme) or whether a nucleation attempt would take place (the \textit{nucleation} branch).
 The latter could be omitted to produce only anisotropic growth without nucleation.

 In the neighborhood analysis, the site interface energy $E_0$ was first computed for the initial case (when the growth site was occupied by the liquid) as

 As can be seen, the assumed surface orientation in every growth site was $\theta=\textstyle\frac{\pi}{2}$ (the growth direction).
 In this sense, the deposit is assumed to be flat.
-Secondly, the site interface energies $E_{m'}$ were computed for all the neighbor orientations $m'$ as
+Secondly, the site interface energies $E_{m''}$ were computed for all the neighbor orientations $m''$.
+In case of multiple different orientations $m''$ in the neighborhood, there would be multiple $E_{m''}$ site energies computed at this step as

 The symbol $\sigma_i$ stands for the interface energy between the individual nearest neighbors (nn) or second nearest neighbors (snn).
 All the interfacial energies were taken positive.
-The second nearest neighbors were included with weight $0<w_{snn}<1$ depending on the order of symmetry $n$.
+The second nearest neighbors were included with the weight $0<w_{snn}<1$ depending on the order of symmetry $n$.
 For 4-fold symmetry it was $w_{snn}=1/4.4=0.2273$ (see~\ref{sec_appendix_MC_details} for details).